andreasmhallberg/readingnotes/Parkinson, 1994. Speaking Fusha in Cairo - the role of the ending vowels.md

 - Possible memorized frozen expression with icraab.
 187

+- Use of *a* as connecting vowel preceding article to give flavor of *fuṣḥā*.
+189

 - Words with enclitic pronoun often case vowel.
 191

 - Indefinite more often marked than construct state in iDaafa.
 191, 200

 - Numbers not inflected as nouns.
 192

+- Longer analysis of speaker with prescriptively correct speech.
+  - "utterly unique".
+207
-- Longer analysis of speaker with prescriptively correct speech. ”utterly unique”.
-Spoke with complete use of case markers "with a fluency and ease that his nothing short of breathtaking.a".
+  - "with a fluency and ease that his nothing short of breathtaking".
 Annoying to the interviewer.
 207
+  - "This performance could only com from someone who is somewhat withdrawn from an engaged role in the more dau to day society around him".
+209
   - Compliance with pause rules.
 201

 - Conclusion: